telerik/blazor-docs/components/editor/built-in-tools.md

 This article describes the Editor *tools* and *commands*.

 An Editor *tool* is the visible interface for a given action.
 For example, the button that bolds text is a tool.
 Built-in  tools can render as buttons, color pickers or dropdown lists.
-The Editor supports custom tools with custom rendering.
+The Editor also supports [custom tools with custom rendering]({%slug editor-custom-tools%}).

 An Editor *command* is the action, which modifies the HTML value in some way.
 Each built-in Editor tool has an associated command.
 Custom tools can execute business logic or invoke built-in commands.